Architeuthis-Flux/Jumperless-docs/docs/06-config.md

 # State File

+## States vs Config

+States are now saved as YAML and we did away with the old text file format. `globalState` holds all connections, paths, and other circuit configuration in a single object that most of the code uses now.

+**State vs Config - What's the Difference?**

+- **State** stores things relevant to the currently loaded slot - connections, wire colors, rail voltages, GPIO settings.
+These change when you switch slots.
+- **Config** (config.txt) contains hardware-wide settings that apply to the entire Jumperless regardless of which slot is active.

+Rail voltages, GPIO settings, and other circuit-specific parameters now go with the state (in the YAML file) rather than config, so each slot can have its own power supply and GPIO configuration.

+## State File Structure

 For things specific to the current `state` of the Jumperless, there's a YAML file that contains all the connections, colors (optional), `rail` / `DAC` voltages, `GPIO` directions and pulls, stuff like that.
 The idea is this defines a complete setup of a particular circuit that can be switched between in different `slots`.
 The Jumperless always boots at `Slot 0`, and you can switch to other `slots` with `<` (cycle through them) or selecting one with the `click menu` with `Slots` > `Load` > `0-7` (it will show a preview of each one.)
 To save a copy of the currently `active slot`; `Slots` > `Save` > `0-7` will save a copy of the `active slot` to another `slot` and also make that target slot the `active`.